JayLamb20/MSAE_Alumni_2015/index.md

     - In the absence of data, we use heuristic decision-making - [Kahneman(2011)](http://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow)
     - When problems are not well-defined, we form our own hypotheses and use them to fill gaps in the data - [Arthur (2014)](https://global.oup.com/academic/product/complexity-and-the-economy-9780199334292?cc=us&lang=en&)
 >- <b>Document these decisions</b>
-    - Store exogenously set parameters in program scalars
+    - Store exogenously-set parameters in program scalars
     - Link to academic papers, other commentary as justification
 >- <b>Keep it simple</b>
     - If a relationship is truly linear, using more complex models won't improve performance - [Pang-Ning et. al (2006)](http://www-users.cs.umn.edu/~kumar/dmbook/index.php)